Scots Tongue

 Scottish Given Names

-Some Scottish given (Christian) names derive from the Gaelic while others are native.
+Some Scottish given (first) names derive from the Gaelic, some from other settlers' languages (e.g. English, Scandinavian).
 Here are some common examples:

 Forename Equivalent